Hodge classes and the Jacquet-Langlands correspondence

 \section{Introduction}

 This article is motivated by the following question: is Langlands functoriality in the case of cohomological automorphic forms on Shimura varieties induced by algebraic cycle classes?
 When the forms in question contribute to $H^1$, this follows from Faltings' theorem \cite{faltings-mordell} on the Tate conjecture for divisors on abelian varieties, but for higher $H^i$ it seems completely open even in the simplest of cases.
-Since constructing algebraic cycle classes seems extremely difficult, one can ask for the next best thing, namely to construct either {\it absolute Hodge classes} \cite{dmos} or better still, {\it motivated cycles} \cite{andre}.
+Since constructing algebraic cycle classes seems extremely difficult, one can ask for the next best thing, namely to construct the associated {\it absolute Hodge classes} \cite{dmos}.
 We study this problem in the most classical example of functoriality, namely the Jacquet-Langlands correspondence for $\GL_2$ and its inner forms.